A Vermont man charged with killing his mother at sea over his inheritance dies awaiting trial

 “The whole situation would have come out in court,” Minnella said Thursday.
 “This young man would have been vindicated.”

-Assistant U.S. Attorney Paul Van de Graaf said in court in February that Chakalos’ “murder” was a central part of the fraud charge.

-Federal prosecutors say the deaths of Carman's mother and grandfather paved the way for him to inherit an estimated $7 million — Linda Carman’s share of her father’s estate.
-That inheritance remains tied up in probate court in Connecticut, where his mother’s three sisters sought to block Carman from receiving any money from his grandfather’s estate.

-Prosecutors say the inheritance scheme spanned nearly a decade and began with Carman buying a rifle in New Hampshire, which he used to shoot Chakalos while he slept on Dec.
+Prosecutors say the inheritance scheme spanned nearly a decade and began with Carman buying a rifle in New Hampshire, which he allegedly used to shoot Chakalos in the man's home in Connecticut on Dec.
 20, 2013.
 Carman then discarded his own computer's hard drive and the GPS unit in his truck, prosecutors said.

 He was unemployed much of the time and by the fall of 2016 was low on funds, prosecutors said, which is when he arranged the fishing trip with his mother.

-Note: This story has been updated to correct that Carman died in a county jail, not a federal prison.